Karl Logan

-Karl Mojaleski (born April 28, 1965), known by his stage name Karl Logan, is an American convicted sex offender and former musician, best known for being the former guitarist of the heavy metal band Manowar from 1994 to 2018.
+Karl Mozeleski (born April 28, 1965), known by his stage name Karl Logan, is an American former musician who was the guitarist for heavy metal band Manowar from 1994 to 2018.
+In 2022, he was convicted of possession of child pornography.

 Biography

 Logan graduated Lakeland High School near Clifford, Pennsylvania in 1982.
 He joined Manowar in 1994 after local band gigs in northeastern Pennsylvania with Arc Angel (which also featured a post-Twisted Sister A. J. Pero on drums for a while) and Fallen Angel featuring Ed Collins.

 Logan relates in Hell on Earth Part I how he met Joey DeMaio by almost running him over with his motorcycle, which is how the two hit it off.

 Logan is a fan of dirt biking.
 In 2006, he suffered an arm injury which delayed Manowar's "Demons, Dragons and Warriors" tour and the release of the band's new album Gods of War.
 According to sources the injury was so severe that "it could have resulted in permanent nerve damage, ending his musical career", however Logan recovered and subsequently played with the band.

-More recently Logan has released a line of custom designed guitars which are sold through Manowar's website.
+Logan released a line of custom designed guitars which were sold through Manowar's website.
 In 2009, Logan accepted a limited number of students for one-to-one guitar lessons over Skype.